pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Import Manifest](/images/sat11.png)

 In the Manage Manifest dialog box, we will leave the default settings.
-Click the Browse... button and navigate to the location of the manifest file you downloaded and click the Open button.
+Click the Browse... button.
+A navigation dialog box will popup.
+Navigate to the location of the manifest file you downloaded and click the Open button.

 ![Chose Manifest](/images/sat12.png)